How to Create a Curriculum for Toddlers

-If you would like to start teaching your toddler, it is very easy to create your own homeschool curriculum and lesson plans.
-The toddler years are a great time to start creating a love of learning and interest in knowledge.
+If you would like to start teaching your toddler, it's very easy to create your own homeschool curriculum and lesson plans.
+The toddler years are a great time to start creating a love of learning and an interest in knowledge.
 Everything you introduce now will be taught at a very basic level.
-But these basics will help give your toddler a foundation for later learning.
+But these basics may give your toddler a foundation for later learning.

 You should never force a small child to learn anything.
-Present what you teach with colorful pictures, funny voices and songs.
-If you make learning enjoyable your child will not only want to participate but will likely ask to do it.
-If you have a preschooler, see How to Create a Curriculum for a Preschooler.
+Present what you teach with colorful pictures, funny voices, and songs.
+If you make learning enjoyable your child will not only want to participate but may even ask to do it.

 How to Begin a Toddler Curriculum